jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 The content type for a bulk data response can be:

 * "application/rdap+json" -- for a metadata JSON object followed by newline-separated RDAP objects
-* "application/jose" -- for a JWS (JSON Web Signature) compact serialization ([@!RFC7515, section 3.1]) of the metadata and data objects (see (#security_considerations))
+* "application/jose" -- for JSON Web Signature (JWS) compact serialization ([@!RFC7515, section 3.1]) of the metadata
+  and data objects (see (#security_considerations))
-* "application/json" -- for a JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects (see (#security_considerations))
+* "application/json" -- for JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects (see (#security_considerations))
-* "application/gzip" -- for a gzip ([@RFC1952]) of either the metadata and data objects or their JWS
+* "application/gzip" -- for gzip ([@RFC1952]) of either the metadata and data objects or their JWS

-It is RECOMMENDED that a bulk data response be returned as a gzip with "application/gzip" content type.
+It is RECOMMENDED that a bulk data response be returned as gzip with the "application/gzip" content type.

 # Security Considerations {#security_considerations}